THREATINT/cdn77-helpers/README.md

 Kindly raise an issue in Github if you find a problem in the code.

-[Subscribe our mailing list](https://newsletter.threatint.com/subscription?f=NiRp2763y19cplj796wGLZKeWSkrkkO8stBCsNbHL668BFHW478DRGNlNBXJZtV3rzH1DzWbtP8jGAJ4WDHmRPkw) to learn more about our work.
+[Subscribe to our mailing list](https://newsletter.threatint.com/subscription?f=NiRp2763y19cplj796wGLZKeWSkrkkO8stBCsNbHL668BFHW478DRGNlNBXJZtV3rzH1DzWbtP8jGAJ4WDHmRPkw) to learn more about our work.

 ## License
 This repository is released under the [MIT License](https://opensource.org/licenses/MIT).